Shelby219/T2A1_workbook/README.md

 - Unique User ID- This is access security measure is often the basis of user authentication and authorisation.
 This involves ensuring that every user has their own unique username/ID, whereby no users have the same ID.

 - Strong passwords- This is another method of data protection.
 The definition of a strong password is a password that is very difficult to detect by other humans and also computer programs.
-These passwords usually consist of a minimum of 6 characters that are a combination of letters, numbers and symbols.
+Usually consisting of a minimum of 6 characters and are a combination of letters, numbers and symbols.

 - Basic authentication involves transmitted the user ID and password credentials as a pair and encoding them using base64(which is a binary-to-text encoding scheme).
 Using the aforementioned user ID and password is the basis of HTTP authentication, however it is not secure enough to be used on its own.
 It should be used as HTTPS which is HTTP used along with an SSL certification, using the encryption methods as mentioned before ensures more secure user information.